How to narrate a PowerPoint presentation

 Step 1.
 Open Microsoft PowerPoint and navigate to the record tab

-Open PowerPoint for web or on your desktop to start your recording a narration with webcam and audio.
+Open PowerPoint on your desktop to start your recording a narration with webcam and audio.
 Next, click on the record tab and select the Cameo option to enable your setup the recording.

 A user selecting the record tab in PowerPoint